RomualdRousseau/PyAny2Json/docs/tutorial_1.md

 ## Conclusion

 Congratulations!
-You have loaded documents using Any2Json.
+You have loaded documents using PyArchery.

-For more examples of using Any2Json, check out the [tutorials](index.md).
+For more examples of using PyArchery, check out the [tutorials](index.md).